yuantianle/jekyll-rtd-theme/2_Software_Engineering/Docker/A_good_model_for_Docker_Image_initialization.md

+---
+sort: 2
+---

 # A good model for Docker Image initialization

->From what we learned: [Docker](https://oregonstate-innovationlab.atlassian.net/wiki/spaces/CS561/pages/3932272/Docker), we learned how to use Docker compose to run containers in parallel.
+>From what we learned: [Docker](Basic.md), we learned how to use Docker compose to run containers in parallel.
 In that learning, we directly use `swiftlang/swift:nightly-focal` from the Docker repo.
 Here, we will learn how to create and use our own Docker Image in the Docker compose.

 There are three steps:
 (1) Create a file named `Dockerfile` in your folder.
 About FROM, MAINTAINER, and RUN, learn from: